dschmenk/PLASMA/README.md

 next
 ```

 That string will be allocated anew every time through the loop.
-Instead, you could either put the string in initialized memory, create a pointer to it before the loop, or put all the string handling in a function that gets called from inside the loop:
+Instead, you could put the string in initialized memory, create a pointer to it before the loop, or put all the string handling in a function that gets called from inside the loop:

 ```
 byte nicestr = "This is a nice string"